Draco1js/OOP-Project/README.md

 - [ ] Player 0 (blue) wins every time
 - [ ] Defence mechanism needs to be fixed
 - [ ] Duck-punch does not work
+- [ ] when attacking top-left text should be removed.

 ### Members:
 - Aayan Sultan (24K-2015)